DSoftTechnology/ADS-FDA-Pool3/README.md

 ###c) Understand what people need

-Entire project was conducted with human-centered design and tools focused on 3 user's needs (i.e., Financial Analyst, Business Owner, Food Recall Researcher).
-Group and individual needs and prototype meetings with users were conducted to ensure we understood what people needed.
+Entire project was conducted with human-centered design and tools focused on 3 users' needs (i.e., Financial Analyst, Business Owner, Food Recall Researcher).
+Prototype meetings with users were conducted to ensure we understood what people needed.
 Changes were continuously integrated, deployed on a staging system and tested, and then provided back to users for their reactions and additional inputs.

 See ...ADS-FDA-Pool3/Design/Sprint 1 Documents